rwbrennan/GPT4-Coding-Experiments/README.md

 ### Python program generation results
 GPT-4 was able to generate a successful solution, however the program had to be refined by providing GPT-4 with a series of prompts to lead it to the desired solution.

+### Python program interpretation results
+GPT-4 was able to correctly describe the behaviour of the author's program.
+As well, GPT-4 provided an example output that was visually correct for a triangle with height = 7 and fractal level = 4.
+However, the output differed from the author's in the number of asterisks used: the author's used 18, while GPT-4 used 14.